April 13, 2023

 Kahn theorized that in order to feel fully engaged — that is, to feel a mental and an emotional connection to not only the job itself but also to their company’s culture and organizational mission — employees require three things:

-According to Kahn, when these three conditions are met, employees feel more fulfilled in their roles and are empowered to succeed.
+According to Kahn, when these conditions are met, manufacturing employees embody the traits of strong and engaged manufacturing professionals.
 The end result is one (or more!) of the three dimensions of engagement:

 It should, of course, be the aim of every manufacturing company to create a happy and healthy workplace environment and to provide the best possible experience to its frontline workers.
 Improving employee engagement is a key part of this.
 But in addition to the human element, frontline employee engagement also has tangible business benefits: